awsdocs/aws-batch-user-guide/doc_source/launch-templates.md

 If you use a launch template to create your compute environment, you can move the following existing compute environment parameters to your launch template:

 **Note**
-If any of these parameters \(with the exception of Amazon EC2 tags\) are specified both in the launch template and in the compute environment configuration, the compute environment parameters take precedence\.
+Suppose that any of these parameters \(except the Amazon EC2 tags\) are specified both in the launch template and in the compute environment configuration\.
+Then, the compute environment parameters take precedence\.
 Amazon EC2 tags are merged between the launch template and the compute environment configuration\.
-If there is a collision on the tag's key, then the value in the compute environment configuration takes precedence\.
+If there's a collision on the tag's key, the value in the compute environment configuration takes precedence\.
 + Amazon EC2 key pair
 + Amazon EC2 AMI ID
 + Security group IDs